baragaun/triumvirate/README.md

 ## Deploying

 Use `bin/deploy.sh` to deploy to the server.
-For this to work, you need the file `~/apps/ecosystem.config.cjs` on the server.
+For this to work, you need:

+1) The file `~/apps/ecosystem.config.cjs` on the server.

 Here is the content of this file: